morpho-matters/morpholib/docs/guides/projects.md

 #### Limitations

-Actions are a relatively recent addition to Morpho, and they are not fully supported for all figure types yet (probably the most notable deficiency right now is that actions don't really work on mathgrids yet).
+Actions are a relatively recent addition to Morpho, and they are not fully supported for all figure types yet.
 So it's best not to get overly reliant on them.
 You should still make sure you master implementing opening and closing animations manually if you need to.